1. Learning

 “Two pink lines.
 I can’t believe it!”
 Even before the fact that you are pregnant sinks in, your mind is already racing ahead.
 When should my child start school?
 Which school should I send my child to?
 Should I sign up right now?

 We all want the best education for our children to ensure their future success.
 Today, there’s a great deal of discussion about the importance of preschool and early childhood care and education.
-The National Education Policy (NEP 2020) places emphasis on the early years of education, called the foundational years, from the ages of 3 to 8.

-The classroom environment
+Creating the right classroom environment

-• Soothes them when they are hurt.
+• Soothe them when they are hurt.

 Child’s emotional regulation